liamhays/tunnel/README.md

 on real hardware, so it's possible (though unlikely) that it's an error in Emulicious, the emulator I use to test.

+# Why
+This is a simple project, but it helped me understand a lot that I likely wouldn't have understood had I built this in assembly, with my limited experience.
+I think it's also a good example of a project you can make with devkitSMS, and it uses many of the library's features.